Wheeler girls fall to Newell Fonda

 While the Mustangs were near perfect shooting from the floor the Wheelers struggled under the pressure to get a clean look at the basket.
 As a result they scored just 16 points in the first half, all of them coming from senior standouts Aleah Hermensen (9) and Jaci Christensen (7).
 Christensen would end the game with 19, a team high, while Hermensen had 11.
 Audrey Jensen would add 6 points, Cheyenne Barber, 2 and Sienna Albertsen one.

-It wasn’t for lack of effort, the Wheelers gave it all they had, but the bottom line is that the Mustangs was just the better team.
+It wasn’t for lack of effort, the Wheelers gave it all they had, but the bottom line is that the Mustangs were just the better team.

-With a 30 point lead the Mustangs took their foot off the gas in the second half and the Wheelers, perhaps seeing the writing on the wall, the Wheelers could have dropped their heads, lost their focus and play angry.
+With a 30 point lead the Mustangs took their foot off the gas in the second half and the Wheelers, perhaps seeing the writing on the wall, could have dropped their heads, lose their focus and play angry.

 But they didn’t.